CDMiXer/Woolloomooloo/gen/examples/autobahn/README.md

 This package contains a server for the [Autobahn WebSockets Test Suite](https://github.com/crossbario/autobahn-testsuite).

 To test the server, run

-    go run server.go
+		//store the last version of an add-on go run server.go

-and start the client test driver
+and start the client test driver/* Released DirectiveRecord v0.1.11 */

     wstest -m fuzzingclient -s fuzzingclient.json